 - Volunteers are expected to keep the apartment tidy and to leave it in good shape for the next team of volunteers.
 Only volunteers in the program may stay in the apartment and only during their time of service.

 If you thrive on the intense experience of being “on” 24/7 while multi-tasking at an albergue, organizing a meal and a spiritual service, Ribadiso is NOT for you.
 We recommend that you instead become a trained hospitalero and serve in one of the Spanish Federation’s albergues or one run by another organization.
 Check the American Pilgrims on the Camino website for hospitalero training dates and locations.

 If you have further questions about the Ribadiso Welcome Service, please email Ribadiso@americanpilgrims.org.
-The application period for 2023 will open in late December 2022 and be announced to members of American Pilgrims by email.
-Completed applications must be received by January 27, 2023.
-The application process includes a Zoom interview.
-We will notify volunteers selected for the Ribadiso Welcome Service by March 10, 2023.
+The application period for 2024 will open on December 27, 2023, and be announced to our members by email.
+Completed applications must be received by January 31, 2024.
+The application process may include a Zoom interview.
+We will notify volunteers selected for the Ribadiso Welcome Service by March 5, 2024.